Senior Executive Group

 - prioritise digital and physical infrastructure projects

-- oversee, in conjunction with the Academic Board, the programs of faculty reviews conducted jointly by the Curriculum Committee and the Academic Board
+- oversee, in conjunction with the Academic Board, the programs of faculty reviews conducted jointly by the Curriculum and Course Planning Committee and the Academic Board

 - review and approve SEG committee and divisional board recommendations regarding policies, procedures, programs and initiatives